hanrattyjen/CV/README.md

 ## Experience

 * Co-organiser and sometimes coach of Django Girls Belfast.
-This has been a hugely rewarding experience and I've met loads of really cool people out of it.
+This is something I'm quite proud to be part of.
+We have created a nice little community in Belfast through Django Girls and I've met some really cool people!

 **Pengin Ltd** Jan 2012 -Sept 2015
 *Finance Officer*